rcfgroup/headfake/README.md

 More comprehensive documentation is in progress.
 As it stands there are probably more efficient ways to generate some of the data (e.g. the age simulation could be done using bayesian approaches with prior odds).

 # Installation

-Python 3.6+ only supported.
-The best thing to do at the moment is to create and activate a virtual environment in the package path.
+This package requires Python 3.6 or above.
 In your virtual environment, install the package from github:

 ```bash
 pip install git+ssh://git@github.com/rcfgroup/headfake.git